November 20, 2019

 What’s the difference between SAD and general depression?
 Unlike general depression, SAD happens during certain times of the year and is often resolved on its own.
 Since seniors are more likely to be isolated and have fewer social connections in the winter, SAD can hit older adults harder.
 So, how do you know if you or a loved one is suffering from elderly SAD?

 Have you or your loved seemed a little off during the winter months?
 Maybe you’ve lost interest in your usual hobbies or have a sense of sadness you can’t seem to shake.
 It’s likely that Seasonal Affective Disorder is the culprit.
-Seasonal Affective Disorder in seniors is nothing to be ashamed about.
+Elderly Seasonal Affective Disorder is nothing to be ashamed about.
 It affects people of all ages across the world.

 • Having a hard time concentrating